How can I find duplicates in a PySpark DataFrame?

 +----+--------+------+

-The resulting DataFrame contains only the rows with duplicate values across both the team and position columns.
+The resulting DataFrame contains only the rows identified as duplicates based on the shared values across both the team and position columns, fulfilling the objective of targeted duplicate identification.

 The following tutorials explain how to perform other common tasks in PySpark: